mastodon/blog/content/posts/2018-07-03_How-to-make-friends-and-verify-people.md

 ### Following people

 To register as a follower of someone, you need to send them a `Follow` activity.
 The receiver may manually decide whether to allow that or not, or their server may do it automatically, but in the case of success you will receive an `Approve` activity back referring to your `Follow`.
-Here is how a `Follow` may look like:
+Here is how a `Follow` may look like, if you would like to follow the official Mastodon project account, the URI of which is `https://mastodon.social/users/Mastodon`:

 ```json
 {